brotatotes/bht-automation/bht gen 1/Mark/Chapter 2/Mark 2 17 bht.md

 # Mark 2:17 Commentary Help Text

 ## BHT:
-Jesus affirms that he came not for the self-righteous, but for the sinners and those aware of their need for a savior.
-He acknowledges that true righteousness cannot be achieved through human effort alone, emphasizing the need for humility and recognition of one's own sinfulness.
-This highlights the transformative power of God's grace, as Jesus declares his desire to save even those considered lost or unworthy.
-These statements of Jesus reveal his compassion and the all-encompassing nature of his salvation.
+These commentaries on the Bible verse highlight the message that Jesus came not for the self-righteous, but for those who acknowledge their sinfulness and recognize their need for salvation.
+The verse exposes the danger of self-righteousness and emphasizes the importance of humility and repentance.
+It invites individuals to turn to Jesus as the ultimate source of healing, forgiveness, and salvation, offering redemption to all who seek Him.

 ## Choicest Commentary Quotes:
 ### Marvin Vincent:
 1. "No need have they that are strong of a physician."
 2. "Whole men have no need to a leech, but they that have evil."
-3. "They that are whole have no need for a physician."
+3. "They that are strong have no need for a physician."

 ### Archibald T Robertson:
 1. "Jesus for the sake of argument accepts the claim of the Pharisees to be righteous, though, as a matter of fact, they fell very far short of it."